n8n-io/n8n-docs/docs/integrations/builtin/credentials/ghost.md

 # Ghost credentials

-You can use these credentials to authenticate the following nodes with Ghost.
+You can use these credentials to authenticate the following nodes:

 - [Ghost](/integrations/builtin/app-nodes/n8n-nodes-base.ghost/)